dimitri-nicolo/calico/README.md

 - tigera_elastic_log_bytes_written
 - tigera_elastic_log_bytes_read

-The values should be closely related to actual data sent to and from Elasticsearch broken down per tenant and/or cluster id.
-The tenant and cluster id are derived from the identity of the sender of the request and not on the payload or URL.
+The values should be closely related to actual data sent to and from Elasticsearch broken down per cluster id.
+The cluster id is derived from the identity of the sender of the request and not on the payload or URL.